FatimaShubeilat/Learning-Journal/README.md

+# Learning Journal

+Here I will be taking you to my own experience to describe how learning can be a great help to growth your mind, if you choose it to be a thing that can be developed.

+## Getting Started

+Allow me to choose my experience in learning how to publish pages at Github.

+### Prerequisites

+Firstly you need to get familiar with [Markdown](https://help.github.com/en/articles/basic-writing-and-formatting-syntax) that helps you to format your code in a simple way.

+Then we need to check [how to create our own website](https://guides.github.com/features/pages/) at GitHub

-# How you can benefit from a growth mindset
+# So how you can benefit from a growth mindset
 =========================================

+As shown, I started with no idea what is exactly Github is, also this is the first time I knew what was Markdown! first I had some problems and struggles in understanding each of it, but by reading on and on also by trial and error also the help of others it was finally clear!
+I felt at first that I am a complete potato, but then things became better by time and trying.
-## To be creative you need to embrace the growth mindset.
+So to be creative you need to embrace the growth mindset.
 So you can achieve high goals.

-## 3 reminders to yourself of how to keep yourself in a growth mindset:
+## 3 reminders to myself of how to keep yourself in a growth mindset:
   1. Challenges
   2. Obstacles
   3. Effort